rokwire/rokwire-community/Code Review/README.md

 ## Setting up a code review system

-Code reviews can be done using several methods:
+Code reviews are useful for a number of reasons.
+These include: improving readability, eliminating runtime errors, and complicance with organizational standards. can be done using several methods:

 1) asynchronous (work checked using an automated program).